Louis XIV (band): Slick Dogs and Ponies and breakup (2008-2009)

 Louis XIV toured with the Killers between February and April 2009.
 After a show in Manchester at the O2 Apollo Manchester, the Manchester Tribune called the band "criminally overlooked".
 They released their third album Slick Dogs and Ponies on January 29, 2008, to largely negative reviews.

 In an interview with NME on June 30, 2009, The Killers' lead singer Brandon Flowers mentioned that he thought Louis XIV had broken up.
 The band confirmed this on July 3, 2009, on their MySpace blog, saying that Brian Karscig had left the band to start The Nervous Wreckords.
 Karscig did not rule out the possibility of future reunions, but stated that he needed to take an indefinite break, since "Louis XIV started to feel more like a business than a camaraderie, and in that, the music started to suffer and started feeling uninspired."

 Reunion (2012-present)

 After performing a number of shows on their "Return of the King" tour in 2012 supporting The Killers, Jason Hill officially confirmed in an interview in March 2013 that the band had decided to reunite.
 As of 2022, however the band has not performed live or recorded new music since their initial split.

-Controversy
+”Banned from Alabama” Controversy

 Louis XIV was known for their sexually provocative lyrics in many of their songs.
-In 2005 the Hoover, Alabama board of education withdrew an invitation for the band to perform a concert at Hoover High School.
+In 2005, the Hoover, Alabama board of education withdrew an invitation for the band to perform a concert at Hoover High School.
 The board cited complaints about the lyrics of the band's songs, a recent arrest in California for drug possession, and "the likely possibility of irresponsible acts," in determining that it was "not appropriate to have a band of this kind of nature" perform at the school.